Last updated: January 14, 2022

 - Adobe products and services licensed by educational institutions [https://www.adobe.com/privacy/student-policy.html];

-- How Adobe analyzes your content [https://helpx.adobe.com/manage-account/amr/machine-learning-faq.html] using techniques such as machine learning in order to improve our apps and websites, and how to opt out [http://www.adobe.com/go/machine_learning_opt_out] of this.
+- How Adobe analyzes your content [https://helpx.adobe.com/manage-account/amr/machine-learning-faq.html] using techniques such as machine learning in order to improve our Services and Software, and how to opt out [http://www.adobe.com/go/machine_learning_opt_out] of this.

 Adobe app activation and automatic updates